 Source: Explore Ecology

-In Santa Barbara County, Coastal Cleanup Day is brought to the community by Explore Ecology, and the County of Santa Barbara Resource Recovery and Waste Management.
-The Cities of Santa Barbara, Goleta, and Solvang also give support.
-Explore Ecology wants to thank Coastal Cleanup Beach Captains for helping out this year to and for their dedication to this yearly event.
+In Santa Barbara County, Coastal Cleanup Day is brought to the community by Explore Ecology, with the support of the County of Santa Barbara Resource Recovery and Waste Management and the Cities of Santa Barbara and Goleta.

-Explore Ecology is an environmental education and arts nonprofit that educates over 38,000 children a year, inspiring them to engage with the natural world, think critically, and experience the value of environmental stewardship.
+About Explore Ecology: Explore Ecology is an environmental education and arts nonprofit that works with over 30,000 children a year, inspiring them to engage with the natural world, think critically, and experience the value of environmental stewardship.
 Explore Ecology programs include the Art From Scrap Creative ReUse Store and Gallery, Watershed Resource Center, and School Gardens Program.
 For more information, visit ExploreEcology.org.